Rob Borkowski and Joe Hutnak are Rhode Island natives and veteran print and online journalists, most recently with Patch.com

-Beginning in 2002, Joe worked in political campaigns, nonprofit administration, after-school youth programs, and education before making a return to his roots in community reporting with Patch.com as Local Editor of Johnston Patch beginning in 2010.
+Joe also worked in political campaigns, nonprofit administration, after-school youth programs, and education before his “Journalism 2.0” experience with Patch.com beginning in 2010.

 During his time at Patch, Joe coordinated the launch of Smithfield Patch, and in December, 2012, took a new assignment at Bristol-Warren Patch.
 He also served as Field Editor, providing daily content for six Patch sites in Rhode Island.

-In the summer of 2015, Joe divested from Warwick Post LLC to take a public relations position for Tri-Town and South County Community Action Agencies.
-He is now involved with the site as an occasional contributor and editor-at-large.
+In the summer of 2015, Joe divested from Warwick Post LLC to take a public relations position for Tri-County Community Action Agencies.
+He is currently a Promotional Writer for MEDITECH and remains involved with the site as an occasional contributor and editor-at-large.